 Despite weather conditions, controlled handling of loads is indispensable for safe operation.
-Hydraulic technologies might be very complex and unreliable, and lead-acid or Lithium-ion battery powered systems are short-lived.
-Reliability and safety matter when working at sea, and ultracapacitor powered module is a better alternative to batteries.
-Skeleton Technologies is offering a water-cooled 170V ultracapacitor module technology for Active Heave Compensation (AHC) systems, which regenerates energy during the "heave up“ phase and releases it again during the "heave down" phase.
+Hydraulic technologies might be very complex and unreliable, and lead-acid or Lithium-ion battery-powered systems are short-lived.
+Reliability and safety matter when working at sea, and an ultracapacitor-powered module is a better alternative to batteries.
+Skeleton Technologies is offering supercapacitor energy storage technology for Active Heave Compensation (AHC) systems, which regenerates energy during the "heave up“ phase and releases it again during the "heave down" phase.

 In active heave compensation applications, battery lifetime rarely exceeds a few months.
 The battery pack sizes become unmanageable because of the power density required to perform the heave compensation function.
 The active heave compensation system of the future needs to include ultracapacitors.

-There are several benefits, which make ultracapacitor powered system the best solution for AHC application:
+There are several benefits, which make ultracapacitor- powered systems the best solution for AHC applications:

 - Higher reliability and safety when working at sea – the load is stable despite the wave-related ship movements.